Code of Ethics and Conduct.

 17. The Environment

-Mammoth recognises the importance of our responsibilities towards the environment.
 We strive to identify and understand the environmental aspects of our operations and adopt processes that encourage the conservation of resources and energy.